Root Canal Treatment

 - The affected tooth darkening in color as the blood supply is compromised and the tooth begins to die

-If you suspect that you have a root canal infection, you should arrange an appointment with our dentist as soon as possible.
+If you suspect that you have a root canal infection, you should arrange an appointment with our dentist, Dr. Spellman as soon as possible.
 Early treatment is essential if your natural tooth is to be saved.

 Contact Us in Larchmont

-If you are concerned that you might have a root canal infection, or if you have further questions about root canal treatment, our dedicated team of dental professionals is on hand to help.
-Please telephone our offices today or pop in to see us and arrange your consultation.
+If you are concerned that you might have a root canal infection, or if you have further questions about root canal treatment, call our office 914-315-4446 to schedule an appointment.
+With over 30 years of experience, our dentist, Dr. Eric Spellman, performs root canal treatment for patients from Larchmont, Scarsdale, Mamaroneck, NY and many surrounding areas.